Measures to Strengthen the Effectiveness of Corporate Governance

 |

-Our plan is to further strengthen the supervisory and/or advisory functions of our Board of Directors by further utilizing the knowledge of External Directors (Independent), while continuing to implement the initiatives described above. |
+(Activity status) (Plan) Our plan is to further strengthen the supervisory and/or advisory functions of our Board of Directors by further utilizing the knowledge of External Directors (Independent), in addition to implementing the initiatives described above. |

 Revisions in Wacoal’s Corporate Governance System